 I am a packer.
 I work for a moving company, and I go to houses every day and pack military family belongings.
 I have so much respect for these military families and everything they go through.

-I enjoy my job...
-Most of the time.
-But when I see comments on SpouseBuzz and other websites about how packers and movers are all thieves and disrespectful, and that they need you to hover over them while they pack and load, I feel sad.
+I enjoy my job... most of the time.
+But when I see comments online about how packers and movers are all thieves and disrespectful, and that they need you to hover over them while they pack and load, I feel sad.

 I want you to know our point of view.